nzimas/thrine/README.md

 - Randomize seek per sample slot (with timer)
 - Automate density and size per sample slot via LFO
 - 3 sample slots

+-Considerations-

+- To randomize sample slot 3, long-press K1
+- E3 also moves the seek position of sample slot 3 in the opposite direction of the other slots.